JarateKing/jarconfig/README.md

 # jarconfig

 A scripting suite for tf2 designed to provide many common scripts and functions in a unified environment.
 Unlike graphics cfgs or player cfgs, jarconfig provides new commands and functions to use and integrates many different features into scripts.
-By providing both classic and entirely new features in an easy-to-use setup, jarconfig is designed to make customizing tf2 a more streamlined process.
+By providing popular scripts and entirely new features in an easy-to-use setup, jarconfig is designed to make customizing tf2 a more streamlined process.

 ---